Visir Paris off the beaten path

 The two effigies of Henry II and Catherine de' Medicii in a chapel in the northern chevet, sculpted wearing their coronation robes, have their eyes wide open and can be seen as marble replicas of those funeral effigies with faces of wax made for royal funerals.

-Henri II & Catherine de' Medici
+Henri II and Catherine de' Medici

 This representation depicts Catherine de' Medici and Henry II more at peace than Louis XII and Anne de Bretagne.
 P.Lemaître © CMN.